Table of contents

 • Trend Micro Solution Platform

-2. Check that all the Anti-Malware related drivers are running properly by running the following commands:
+2. Check that all the Anti-Malware related drivers are running properly by executing the following commands:

 For all versions of Workload Security Agent: